-. iacco.
-Arising 4: Mental Capacity Act and Consent Group (Operational) Impact three ti reports of the papers of the group for the period June 2022 to July 2023 highlighted that t mes within the review period (June 2022, December 2022 and April 2023) and sub submitted covered a period of six months.
-Management acknowledged that due to tances it was not possible to hold quorate meetings on a quarterly basis.
-Patients' clinical needs are not met due to services not meeting the national requirements.
+Matter Arising 4: Mental Capacity Act and Consent Group (Operational) Impact three ti reports of the papers of the group for the period June 2022 to July 2023 highlighted that t mes within the review period (June 2022, December 2022 and April 2023) and sub submitted covered a period of six months.
+Management acknowledged that due to stances it was not possible to hold quorate meetings on a quarterly basis.
+Potential risk of: Patients' clinical needs are not met due to services not meeting the national requirements.
 Compliance with statutory requirements is not achieved.
-Recom mendation Priority 4.1 The Mental Capacity Act and Consent Group should ensure that they meet regularly in line with the frequency set out in the terms of reference.
-Medium Agreed Management Action Responsible Officer Target Date Responsible Officer 4.1 The MCA & Consent Group recognises that it was difficult to schedule all four quarterly meetings last year, due to extenuating circumstances.
+Recom mendation Priority 4.1 The Mental Capacity Act and Consent Group should ensure that they meet regular frequency set out in the terms of reference.
+Medium Agreed I Management Action Target Date Responsible Officer 4.1 The MCA & Consent Group recognises that it was difficult to schedule all four quarterly meetings last year, due to extenuating circumstances.
 Every effort will continue to be made to ensure that the meetings go ahead as per the Terms of Reference of the Group.
-25 th September 2023 (& Ongoing) Madeleine Peters (Head of Consent and Mental Capacity)
+25 th September 2023 (& Ongoing) Madeleine Peters (Head of Consent and Mental Capacity) The DoLS Activity report is a standing item on the agenda and will continue to be so.
+If, for reasons outside our control, it is not possible to hold a scheduled meeting, this will be rearranged as soon as possible.
+If it is not possible to rearrange the meeting, then agenda items will be carried over to the next meeting.
+Those requiring urgent action will be consulted upon 'virtually' and approved via Chairman's action.